 Switchblade

-About Switchblade
+About the Original Switchblade kit

-The Switchblade was designed by Kiteboarder Todd Hanson in central Minnesota.
-This kit comes ready to mount and retrofits to any snowboard making it ready to ride on Ice.
-Kiteboarding on ice with the Switchblade is a smooth ride that feels very similar to kiting on snow.
+The Switchblade Kit V3 comes ready to mount and retrofits to any snowboard making it ready to ride on Ice.
+Kiteboarding on ice with the Switchblade is a smooth ride that feels very similar to kiting on snow or water.
 Having control and traction while ice kiting makes these conditions much more manageable.
-The blade is a great tool for filling the gap between the summer and winter seasons, riding through mild winters as well as getting out in very light wind, all allowing more kite-able days per year.
+The blade is a great tool for filling the gap between the summer and winter seasons, riding through mild winters and getting out in very light wind, all allowing more kite-able days per year as well as creating a whole new discipline of Kiteboarding offering a unique and exhilarating way to ride behind a power kite.

 Switchblade How-to Videos